 There are several lifestyle lens implants available, and they all achieve excellent vision correction results.
 Our ophthalmologists will recommend the ideal option based on your unique eye care needs.

-Please contact Eye Care Specialists today to schedule your lifestyle lens implant consultation.
+Please call 1-877-489-7405 today to learn more.
 We serve patients in Scranton, Wilkes Barre, Kingston, and throughout Northeastern Pennsylvania.